Happydayxd/Urbanestate-Cloud-App/README.md

 **UrbanEstate** is a mobile-style web application built with **Ionic + Angular**, allowing users to browse real-estate properties, add new listings, view property details, and manage user accounts.

 For the **Cloud Platform Development Continuous Assessment**, the project has been adapted into a **containerised, cloud-deployable application** using **Docker** and **Docker Compose**.
-It integrates with **Firebase Authentication** and **Firestore** as managed cloud services to demonstrate a modern hybrid architecture.
+It integrates with **Firebase Authentication** and **Firestore** as managed cloud services to demonstrate a hybrid cloud architecture.

 ---

 ## ☁️ 1.
 Cloud Architecture Overview

-UrbanEstate follows a simple, cloud-native architecture that leverages a **Hybrid Cloud** approach:
+UrbanEstate follows a simple, cloud-native architecture focused on clarity rather than complexity.

+[Image of Hybrid Cloud Architecture Diagram]

 ### Architecture Summary

 * **Frontend Container:** Ionic + Angular application built with Node.js and served via **Nginx** in production.
 * **External Managed Cloud Services:**
-    * **Firebase Authentication:** Handles secure login & registration.
+    * **Firebase Authentication:** Handles secure user login & registration.
     * **Firestore (NoSQL):** Manages property listings and user data.
 * **Container Orchestration:** Docker Compose.
 * **Deployment Target:** Google Cloud Platform (Compute Engine VM).

-This architecture demonstrates the power of combining portable containers for the runtime with scalable managed services for state and identity.
+This approach demonstrates how containers can be combined with fully managed cloud services without requiring a traditional backend server.

 ---